Entanglement of two quantum memories via fibers over dozens of kilometres

-\msection{Entanglement over 50~km coiled fibers} Next we perform a two-node experiment via single-photon interference (SPI)~\cite{Duan2001}.
-As shown in Fig.~\ref{fig:setup}, two pairs of Fock-state entanglement are created at Node-A and B respectively in the form of $\ket{0_p0_e}+\sqrt{\chi}\ket{1_p1_e}$, where 0 and 1 represent the number of photons or excitations.
+\msection{Entanglement over 50~km coiled fibers} The entangling probability in the TPI experiment~\cite{Zhao2007} is low since it scales as squared of $\chi$ and $\eta_{L/2}$, with $\eta_{L/2}$ being the overall optical efficiency from one node to the BSM.
+In contrast, a single-photon interference (SPI) scheme~\cite{Duan2001} gives an entangling probability which scales linearly as a function of $\chi$ and $\eta_{L/2}$.
+Thus, targeting a much higher entangling probability, we perform another two-node experiment via SPI.
+As shown in Fig.~\ref{fig:setup}, two pairs of Fock-state entanglement are created at Node-A and B respectively in the form of $\ket{0}_p\ket{0}_a+\sqrt{\chi}\ket{1}_p\ket{1}_a$, where 0 and 1 represent the number of photons or atomic excitations.
 Then the frequency converted photons from both nodes are transmitted along a long fiber, later combined through a fiber beamsplitter (BS) to perform SPI and eliminate its ``which way" information, finally detected with SNSPDs.
 A click from $D_a$ or $D_b$ heralds that two ensembles are mapped into a maximally entangled state

-where $|1_e\rangle$ and $|0_e\rangle$ refer to Fock states of atomic excitations inside an ensemble and $\Delta\phi_{wo}$ is the accumulated phase difference between two fiber channels.
-To keep $\Delta\phi_{wo}$ in Eq.~\ref{eq:psi} constant, we harness a intermittent phase-locking loop in situ during every experimental interval to eliminate phase drift (see Methods).
+where $\Delta\phi_{wo}$ is the accumulated phase difference between two fiber channels.
+To keep $\Delta\phi_{wo}$ in Eq.~\ref{eq:psi} constant, we harness an intermittent phase-locking loop in situ during every experimental interval to eliminate phase drift (see Supplementary Information).